Joby Aviation

-Joby Aviation is a United States venture-backed aviation company, developing an electric vertical takeoff and landing (eVTOL) aircraft that it intends to operate as an air taxi service.
+Joby Aviation, Inc. is an American venture-backed aviation company, developing an electric vertical takeoff and landing (eVTOL) aircraft that it intends to operate as an air taxi service.
 Joby Aviation is headquartered in Santa Cruz, California and has offices in San Carlos, California; Marina, California; and Munich, Germany.

 History

 Beginnings

 Joby Aviation was founded as Joby Aero on September 11, 2009 as one of several projects incubated by JoeBen Bevirt on his ranch in the Santa Cruz Mountains, using the proceeds from successful exits of previous companies.
 According to the company's website, the early years were spent exploring different components of electric aviation, including electric motors, flight software, and lithium-ion batteries.
 The research led Joby to participate in the NASA X-57 Maxwell and LEAPTech projects, before developing its own air taxi concept.
 Joby's early concept, publicly called the S2, had eight tilting propellers arrayed along the leading edge of its wing and four more tilting propellers mounted on its V-shaped tail.
 Later, the company moved to a configuration that features six rotating propellers.

 By 2015, the company was operating subscale prototypes of its eVTOL aircraft, moving to full-scale unmanned prototypes in 2017, and a production prototype in 2019.
 In 2018, the company announced a Series B funding round of $100 million, led by Toyota AI Ventures.
 By 2019, the company was in active conversations with the FAA about certifying the aircraft and announced a partnership with Uber's Elevate division.

 For its first ten years, Joby operated in stealth mode, sometimes leading to skepticism of the company's claims.
 The first journalist granted access to the aircraft in 2018 agreed not to disclose details about the aircraft.
 In 2020, however, the company began releasing significantly more information, starting with its January announcement of a $590 million funding round, led by Toyota Motor Corporation.
 At that announcement, the company revealed its production vehicle.
 In January 2020, Bevirt was a keynote speaker at the meeting of the Vertical Flight Society.